September 27, 2023

 Custom Build vs. Tract Housing

-There are multiple ways to look at buying a second home.
+There are multiple ways to look at buying a second home bathroom remodel.
 The first is to invest in a rental home as a real estate asset.
 In such cases, buyers are not looking at custom-built.
 They are looking at tract houses.
 But what if an investor plans to use the property as a vacation home in addition to renting it?

 A bigger consideration in such cases is location.
 Buying a second home in Central Florida, where the big tourist draws are the many theme parks in the region, could still have you looking in a housing tract.
 Why?
 Because Central Florida rentals serve mainly as sleeping quarters.
 Renters do not spend a lot of time actually on site.